aHiddenWiki/h/README.md

 - Guard node — knows your IP address but doesn’t know where you connect to and what you send to destination
 - Middle node — immediate layer between guard node and exit node
 - Exit node — knows destination but doesn’t know who you are

+# What is Tor?

+Tor (The Onion Router) is an open-source software that bounces Internet traffic through a worldwide network consisting of almost million relays in order to hide user’s location and protect him against surveillance or traffic analysis.
+Tor makes more difficult to trace Internet activity: websites visits, online posts, instant messages and other communication forms.

 # What is darknet?